741 Colonel Ledyard Highway

 over Ledyard.
 He stated in the Evaluation of their Grant Application that Ledyard

-received 100% for the Technical portion, however, the issue they were having was
+received 100% for the Technical portion, however, the issue was that their call

-which put them behind the curve in terms of qualifying for the grants.
-He stated as
+the curve in terms of qualifying for the grants.
+He stated as Councilor Ryan noted,

-Councilor Ryan noted, that by having a SCBA Cascade filling station that the Fire
+that by having a SCBA Cascade Filling Station that the Fire Department was looking

-Assistance to Firefighters Grant Application was in the amount of $84,000, noting
+Firefighters Grant Application was in the amount of $84,000, noting that it would

 from Preston for a total cost of $7,000 (equipment and installation) that it would